JustaJunk/CoinWar/README.md

 ---
 ## Summary
-Print your own cards according to the price change of coins (using Chainlink pricefeed oracle) instead of randomness.
+Print your own cards according to the price change of coins (using Chainlink price-feed oracle) instead of randomness.
 You'll get powerful cards if you're good at price prediction.
 Different type of cards (ETH, LINK, UNI, COMP) cause different effects.
-Then you can duel with others using your self-printed card.
+Then you can duel with others using your self-printed cards.
 Your can earn tokens by winning the duel or burn your cards (mint).
 You can also burn token to enhance your card (forge).

 ---
 ## Plant Seed & Print Card